MicrosoftDocs/Viva/Viva/sales/install-viva-sales-individual-add-in-admin-center.md

 14. When the deployment is complete, select **Next**, and then select **Close**.

-Allow up to 24 hours for Viva Sales to appear in users' Outlook ribbon.
+Allow up to 24 hours for Viva Sales to appear in users' Outlook ribbon or Teams.